 If you answered yes to any of these questions, art therapy may be the best fit for you.

-What do I need to Look for in an Art Therapist?
+What do I need to look for in an art therapist?

-An art therapist has the minimum of a master’s degree, generally from an integrated program in psychotherapy and visual arts at an educational institution accredited by the Council for Higher Education Accreditation (CHEA).
+An art therapist has a minimum of a master’s degree, generally from an integrated program in psychotherapy and visual arts at an educational institution accredited by the Council for Higher Education Accreditation (CHEA).
 The initials ATR after a therapist’s name means he or she is registered with the Art Therapy Credentials Board (ATCB).

 Are you interested in exploring art therapy?
 Contact Sarah Pitzen, our registered art therapist (ATR), today for a complimentary consultation.
 She would be more than happy to answer any questions you have and see if art therapy may be a good fit for you.